contourpy/contourpy/docs/user_guide/calculate/line_type.rst

 - **Offset**: individual lines are identified via offsets into the previous line array.
 - **Nan**: individual lines are separated by NaN (Not a Number).

-The format of data returned by :func:`~contourpy.ContourGenerator.lines` for each of the possible :class:`~contourpy.LineType` members is best illustrated through an example.
+The format of data returned by :meth:`~.ContourGenerator.lines` for each of the possible :class:`~.LineType` members is best illustrated through an example.

 .. plot::
    :separate-modes: